 Mechatronics is the multidisciplinary union of mechanical, electrical, and computer engineering.
 This course employs knowledge from these disciplines to explore mechanics, electrical sensing, control, and actuation, and computer programming of mechatronic devices.
-Students will design, build and program electromechanical devices to autonomously perform specific tasks.
-PREREQUISITE: ENGR 2110, 3220, 3280.
+Students will design, build and program electro-mechanical devices to autonomously perform specific tasks.
+Students will also gain experience with Programmable Logic Controllers for industrial control applications.
+PREREQUISITE: ENGR 2110, 2030 and CPSC 2320 or CPSC 2500.
 OFFERED: Sem.
-II.
+II, 2021-22.

-4030 Advanced Control 3 hrs.
-(3, 0)
+4030 Advanced Control

+3 hrs.
+(3,